MaciejJaskolskiPortfolio/notes-app/README.md

 https://notesapp-mj.herokuapp.com/home

-This application purpose is to create simple notes by date.
+This application purpose is to create simple notes grouped by date.
 User can add, edit and delete a note.

 Written in Angular.
 Deployed with Heroku.
 Tested with Jasmine/Karma.
 CI with TravisCI.